VHD12/WebProjects/Envelope Animation/Readme.md

 Envelope Animation
-NEW folder contains the html, css and js files
+"NEW" folder contains the html, css and js files

 ABOUT
 HTML, CSS and JS is implemented